dhikshanya06/queuectl/README.md

 </p>

 <h3>Retry a DLQ job</h3>
-To retry a failed job, move it back to pending and reset the attempts to 0.
+<p>To retry a failed job, move it back to pending and reset the attempts to 0.</p>

 ```bash
 queuectl dlq retry failjob